How to Create an Eco-Friendly Nursery

 There’s a lot to consider when planning a healthy nursery for your new baby.
 From floor to ceiling and everything in-between, the choices and opinions about what’s safe and what isn’t can be quite overwhelming.
-Use these tips to cut through the clutter to help you create a cozy, healthy place for you and your baby.
+Use these tips to cut through the clutter to help you create an Eco-Friendly Nursery that is a cozy, healthy place for you and your baby.

 Deirdre Imus, author of Growing Up Green, recommends that you start with a simple list.
 Think about common sense things like air quality, objects in the nursery, and all that your baby touches like bedding, blankets, and sleepwear.
-The list will help keep you focused in the months ahead as you prepare the room.
+The list will help keep you focused in the months ahead as you prepare the room and create an Eco-Friendly Nursery.
 The list is also useful for a “green” baby shower.
 Place desired items on your wish list to help your loved ones with gift decisions.

 When it comes to air quality, you have to consider what’s on your walls as well as what’s in your furniture, bedding, and carpeting.